privacyidea/privacyidea/doc/configuration/tokens/push.rst

 Google Firebase service to the smartphone of the user.
 This push notification is displayed on the smartphone of the user with a text that tells the user that he or somebody else requests to login to a service.
-The can simply accept this request.
+The user can simply accept this request.
 The smartphone sends a cryptographically signed response to the privacyIDEA server and the login request gets marked as confirmed in the privacyIDEA server.
 The application checks for this mark and